jjneely/carolinarscm.org/content/register.md

 ---
 title: "Registration Information"
-date: 2018-01-01
+date: 2019-12-01
 layout: current
 aliases:
   - /course-information/registration-and-forms/
   - /course-information/repertoire/
 ---

-The 24th annual Royal School of Church Music Carolina Course for girls and adults will be held July 8-14, 2019 on the campus of Duke University.
-The course Music Director will be Dr. Jared Johnson, Canon Organist and Choirmaster of Columbia's Trinity Episcopal Cathedral.
-The Course welcomes Dr. Fred Teardo from the Cathedral of the Advent in Birmingham, AL as our organist.
+The 25th annual Royal School of Church Music Carolina Course for girls and adults will be held July 13-19, 2020 on the campus of Duke University.
+The course Music Director will be Mr. Daniel Cook, Master of the Choristers & Organist of Durham Cathedral, Durham, UK.
+The Course welcomes Mr. Stephen Gourley, Director of Music at The Village Chapel, Pinehurst, NC, as our organist.

 <!--
 Maps: